OWASP/www-policy/procedures/invoicing.md

 layout: col-sidebar

 ---
-v1.1
+v2020-12-09

 ## Creating Invoice

-1. Opportunity in Copper is moved by Kelly from “60-Contact-Sent” to “75-Contract-Signed” stage
+1. Opportunity in Copper is moved by Kellty from “60-Contact-Sent” to “75-Contract-Signed” stage
 2. Automation in Copper creates:
-  - Todo for Lisa: Collect Corporate Assets via https://owasp.wufoo.com/forms/corporate-supporter-assets/
+  - Collect Corporate Assets via https://owasp.wufoo.com/forms/corporate-supporter-assets/
-  - Todo for Lisa: Post Corporate Assets on Event/Main website as appropriate
+  - Post Corporate Assets on Event/Main website as appropriate
-  - Todo for Dawn: Create invoice in Stripe
+  - Create invoice in Stripe
 3. Create Invoice in Stripe
   - Navigate in Copper to Opportunity
   - Copy the Email address of the Opportinity Primary Contact